Apollo AI Assistant: Find, Score, Engage

 Frontline lane

-Use the score as the priority layer.
-Use the reason and signal to choose call, email, sequence add, follow-up, or hold.
+Use the reason and signal age to decide whether the record needs a call, email, sequence add, follow-up, nurture path, or hold.

 Find audiences